michaelni/libpostproc/README.md

 ## License

-FFmpeg codebase is mainly LGPL-licensed with optional components licensed under GPL.
+libpostproc codebase is GPL-licensed currently.
+If there is demand relicensing to LGPL can be discussed but requires all authors to agree.

 Please refer to the LICENSE file for detailed information.

 ## Contributing

-Patches should be submitted to the ffmpeg-devel mailing list using `git format-patch` or `git send-email`.
-Github pull requests should be avoided because they are not part of our review process and will be ignored.
+Probably a pull request on github is easiest, but you can send the author a mail with patch.